haga-rak/fluxzy.core/README.md

 ### 2.2 .NET library

 ### 2.2.1 Simple usage
-A detail documentation is available at [docs.fluxzy.io](https://docs.fluxzy.io).
+The main documentation is available at [docs.fluxzy.io](https://docs.fluxzy.io).
 The following shows a very basic usage of the .NET packages.

-The main line to start a capture session is to create a [FluxzySetting](https://docs.fluxzy.io/documentation/core/fluxzy-settings.html) instance and use it to create a `Proxy` instance.
+The main line to begin a capture session is to create a [FluxzySetting](https://docs.fluxzy.io/documentation/core/fluxzy-settings.html) instance and use it to create a `Proxy` instance.

 Install NuGet package `Fluxzy.Core`

 ```bash
 dotnet add package Fluxzy.Core
 ```
-Run this top-level statement console app with .NET 6.0 or above,
+Create a top-level statement console app, with .NET 6.0 or above:

 ```csharp
 using System.Net;